EmFib/Mass-Protests/README.md

 At first glance, we were presented with a multi-label classification problem i.e. a government can have multiple responses to the same protest.
 For these reasons, we initially built a couple of models: a Neural Network and a sklearn Multilabel Classifier using bagging and random forests ensemble methods.
 Our neural network model was promising given the first iteration, but we quickly realized we could not interpret any meaningful insights from it.
 Our Multilabel Classifier did not perform well.

 For the second modeling effort, we built seven different logistic regressions for each of our target variables, effectively running a binary classification on each class.
-The results for these models varied widely and predictions were not reliable for classses that were less frequent in the data.
+The results for these models varied widely and predictions were not reliable for classes that were less frequent in the data.
 This is a pitfall for having massively imbalanced data.
-More importantly to our interests, the violent responses were massively underepresented.
+More importantly to our interests, the violent responses were massively underrepresented.

 The third modeling effort was a slight spinoff from our second modeling effort.
 First, we ran a binary logistic regression on whether or not the state government ignored a protest.
-After running this model, we filtered our data to exclude points where the government did not ignore a protest (i.e. which can be interpeted as when the government did respond).
+After running this model, we filtered our data to exclude points where the government did not ignore a protest (i.e. which can be interpreted as when the government did respond).
 We then ran six different binary logistic regressions for each of the remaining six variables.
 Treating the ignore logistic regression separately reduced imbalances in our data and improved our scores across the board, especially for our columns of interest: the violent responses.

 Given a decent product, we ran a gridsearch on several hyperparameters with an emphasis on the 'class_weight' of our logistic regression, which effectively penalizes wrong predictions for the class at hand based on a ratio default is 1:1).

-We even went a step further and grouped all three of the violent responses--beatings, killiings, and shootings--into one 'violent_response' column in order to reduce imbalances even more.
+We even went a step further and grouped all three of the violent responses--beatings, killings, and shootings--into one 'violent_response' column in order to reduce imbalances even more.
 However, this did not increase the scores of our model.

 Please see the images folder in our repo for our final modeling technique's performance metrics, confusion matrices, and AUC plots.